NIRSpec Auto-Cals

 NIRSpec auto-cals are not recommended for science observations for 3 reasons:

-• The NIRSpec grating wheel assembly includes a sensor to calibrate the wavelength shift that results from the grating wheel settling at slightly different positions.
-Presently, the instrument-model based wavelength calibration (from ground-based argon lamps) gives wavelength solutions with accuracy exceeding the requirement (1/8th of a resolution element).
-External wavelength calibration observations will be used to update the instrument model during commissioning.
+- The NIRSpec grating wheel assembly includes a sensor to calibrate the wavelength shift that results from the grating wheel settling at slightly different positions.
+Presently, the instrument-model based wavelength calibration (from ground-based argon lamps) gives wavelength solutions with accuracy better than the requirement (1/8th of a resolution element).
+External wavelength calibration observations will be used to continually update the instrument model.
 Internal lamp exposures are not expected to offer much improvement in the wavelength solution.